HPSP 2023

 Program Costs

-Program costs are fully sponsored by the Center for Pre-Health Advising and the UW School of Medicine and Public Health Office of MD Admissions.
-In addition, we will work with participants to coordinate transportation, tech, or meal needs during the duration of the program.
+Program costs are fully sponsored by CPHA and UW SMPH.
+In addition, we work with participants to coordinate transportation, on-campus housing, tech, or meal needs during the duration of the program.

 The only potential cost participants will need to budget for is purchasing business attire if they do not own any already.
 Please feel free to utilize the SuccessWorks Career Closet if needed!